Search for Dark Matter Annihilation to gamma-rays from SPT-SZ selected Galaxy Clusters: Abstract

 \section{Abstract}

 We search for dark matter annihilation from galaxy clusters in the energy range from 1-300 GeV using nearly 16 years of Fermi-LAT data.
 For this purpose, we use 350 galaxy clusters selected from the 2500 $\rm{deg^2}$ SPT-SZ survey.
 We model the dark matter distribution using the NFW profile for the main halo along with the Einasto profile for the substructure.
 The largest signal is seen for the cluster SPT-CL J2021-5257 with a significance of around $3\sigma$.
-The best-fit dark matter mass and annihilation cross-section for this cluster are equal to $(64.0 \pm 11.8)$ GeV and $\langle \sigma v \rangle= (6.0 \pm 0.6) \times 10^{-25} \rm{cm^3 s^{-1}}$ for the $\bar{b} b$ annihilation channel.
-However, this central estimate is in conflict with the limits on annihilation cross-section from dwarf spheroidal galaxies and hence cannot be attributed to dark matter annihilation.
+The best-fit dark matter mass and annihilation cross-section for this cluster are equal to $(60.0 \pm 11.8)$ GeV and $\langle \sigma v \rangle= (6.0 \pm 0.6) \times 10^{-25} \rm{cm^3 s^{-1}}$ for the $\bar{b} b$ annihilation channel.
+However, this central estimate is in conflict with the limits on annihilation cross-section from dwarf spheroidal galaxies, and hence cannot be attributed to dark matter annihilation.
 Three other clusters show significance between $2-2.5\sigma$, whereas all the remaining clusters show null results.
-The most stringent 95\% c.l. upper limit, which we obtain among the clusters with significance $>2\sigma$ is from SPT-CL J2300-5331, given by $\langle \sigma v \rangle = 9 \times 10^{-26} \text{cm}^3 \text{s}^{-1}$ for a dark matter mass of 10 GeV corresponding to the $b\bar{b}$ annihilation channel.
+The most stringent 95\% c.l. upper limit for the WIMP annihilation cross-section among all the clusters is from SPT-CL J0455-4159, viz. $\langle \sigma v \rangle = 6.44 \times 10^{-26} \text{cm}^3 \text{s}^{-1}$ for $m_{\chi} = 10$ GeV and $b\bar{b}$ annihilation channel.

 \keywords{Gamma rays emission, FERMI-LAT analysis, SPT-SZ galaxy clusters, Maximum Likelihood Estimate}